What Help is Right for Me

 My doctor asked if I’d thought further about taking anti-depressant medication.
 He explained that there are many types of anti-depressant medication.
 Each one works in a different way.
 For many women, the medication is only needed for a short period of time.
 The medication helps by providing women with enough lift from their symptoms to begin to do the things needed to get well.
 Once they feel better able to cope, the amount of medication can often be lowered and later stopped altogether.

 I had heard many scary things about antidepressants but my doctor reassured me with some facts about using antidepressants during pregnancy and postpartum.
-He gave me the link to a website called Motherisk.
-This website provides information about using medication during pregnancy and while breastfeeding.
 He told me that many of the medications were safe to use while breastfeeding.
 I agreed to do a trial course to see if it would work for me.
 I thought it was important to do this for my baby and my partner, as well as myself.

 It took several visits to my doctor during the next few months to find the right medication and the right amount (dose) for me.
 My doctor assured me that for many women the first medication they try is effective, but for others it takes longer to find the right medication and the right dose.
 He explained that it is important that women stay in close contact with their doctor when they first start on medication or their medication is being changed.
 For me during this time, it helped me to continue to call the Post Partum Support Society phone support line as I often felt frustrated.